dsarrut/syd-doc/faf.md

 ![flipX1](flipX1.png)

 > The y-axis stays the same but the new x-axis corresponds to the old z-axis.
-So the phantom is upside down: We have to flip it to be aligned with planar images:
+So the phantom is upside down:

 ![flipX2](flipX2.png)